What is CuLator® (pronounced "C-U-Lator")?

 CuLator® Metal Eliminator and Stain Preventer is a patented technologically advanced product designed to rapidly eliminate metals from fresh and salt water.
 CuLator takes conventional chelating or sequestering agent groups and binds them to a unique, insoluble and non-toxic polymer backbone.
 This allows metals to be physically removed and eliminated from pool, spa or fountain water, rather than temporarily sequestering metals in the water.
 The chemistry to produce these polymers was developed over 25 years of scientific research.
 So, what does all that mean?
-CuLator grabs metals out of water and off sequestering agents and keeps them inside the bag so that you can ELIMINATE the metals from your pool and spa!
+CuLator does not dissolve in pool water, grabs metals out of water and off sequestering agents and keeps them locked inside the bag.
+This allows you to ELIMINATE the metals from your pool and spa!
+When metals are removed from pool and spa water, staining and water turning colors are prevented.

 What is the benefit of using CuLator?